Can Wales afford independence?

 Despite being able to recognize the potential of Wales and the options open to us as a small independent nation, it is important to recognize the situation as it stands and understand the task facing us – especially with respect to Wales’ position in terms of relative wealth and public spending today.
 However, there is a large caveat attached to any such considerations, namely that there is a certain amount of guesswork attached to many of the figures that are used as indicators.
 For example, although we do know what our exports outside of the UK are to the EU, USA and other trade partners, we do not know what the internal UK exports from Wales are.
 GDP should therefore be described as an estimate only, with no known error margin for that estimate either.

-With respect to the fiscal balance, in April 2016, Cardiff University’s Wales Governance Centre published one of the most comprehensive reports ever produced on public spending in Wales.
-This report is to be particularly welcomed given the absence of information regarding Wales’ fiscal affairs (an equivalent report has been carried out by the Scottish Government and Northern Irish executive for some years).
-It found that while some £23.3bn in taxes was raised in Wales in 2014-15, public expenditure was some £38bn.
+With respect to the fiscal balance, in March 2020, Cardiff University’s Wales Governance Centre published an update on public spending in Wales and the potential impact of independence.
+This report is to be particularly welcomed given the absence of information regarding Wales’ fiscal affairs .
+It found that while some £29.5bn in taxes was raised in Wales in 2018-19 , public expenditure was some £43bn.

-Those opposed to independence argued that these figures put an end to any talk of independence.
-Wales has a fiscal gap of £14.7bn, and unless we can close that gap, independence means either massive tax hikes, or cuts in public services.
+Those opposed to independence argue that these figures put an end to any talk of independence.
+Wales has a fiscal gap of £13.5bn, and unless we can close that gap, independence means either massive tax hikes, or cuts in public services.

 But is this really the case?

-It is important to recognize that our deficit at the moment is about 23 per cent of GDP.
-However, this deficit is coming down, and it should be noted that £6.5 billion of the deficit is a result of pensions – reflecting the current imbalance in our ageing population.
+It is important to recognize that our deficit at the moment is about 18 per cent of GDP.
+Before the COVID-19 pandemic this deficit was coming down, and it should be noted that £5 billion of the deficit is a result of state pensions – reflecting the current imbalance in our ageing population.
 The figures included in the Wales Governance Centre report include money that is being spent in Wales, but they also include allocations for UK-wide spending that are arguably disproportionately high.
 Much of this money is spent in other parts of the UK, with Wales seeing none of the benefits.

-Take, for instance, the HS2 high-speed rail link between London and Birmingham, the HS3 link in the North of England, and Crossrail in London.
-Despite the fact that all these projects are based entirely in England, the UK government says that Welsh people will benefit from them, so they count part of the cost against Welsh public spending.
-Likewise, the UK government sets £1.75bn of defence spending against the Welsh budget (a figure that could also be greatly reduced in an independent Wales – see the section on Defence), and £517m of foreign affairs spending.
-Westminster MPs have approved the refurbishing of the Houses of Parliament in London, at a cost of £7bn.
-Likewise, a part of that cost will be counted against Welsh public expenditure.
-It seems there is potentially plenty we could cut from “Welsh” public expenditure without it making a significant difference to Wales.
+Take, for instance, the HS2 high-speed rail link between London and Birmingham (currently under construction), the proposed HS3 link in the North of England, and Crossrail in London.
+Despite the fact that all of these projects are based entirely in England, the UK government says that Welsh people will benefit from them, so they count part of the cost against Welsh public spending.
+Likewise, the UK government sets £1.9bn of defence spending against the Welsh budget - a figure that could also be greatly reduced in an independent Wales (see the section on Defence).
+Westminster MPs have approved the refurbishing of the Houses of Parliament in London, at a cost of £4bn, and a part of that cost will be counted against Welsh public expenditure.
+It seems there is plenty we could cut from “Welsh” public expenditure without it making a significant difference to Wales.

 There are also outstanding questions about the limits and shortcomings of the data that is used for these reports, including the fact that numerous sums must be estimated from UK expenditure as Westminster effectively refuses to provide the more accurate data that is required.
 Richard Murphy from the University of London is one economist who has taken up these questions recently to challenge some of the underlying assumptions in the debate.